NimaMan/technob/README.md

 # Current Features

 ## Segmentation:
 Break down long audio recordings into smaller segments to analyze and process specific sections independently.
 This allows you to focus on individual elements of the music for better control and manipulation.
-Crreuntly, we support the following segmentation methods:
-- Fixed-length segments
-- Silence detection
-- Beat detection

 ## Pitch Tracking:
 Pitch tracking is the process of determining the pitch of an audio signal at different points in time.
 The putch is defined as the frequency of the sound wave, which is perceived as the musical note.
 For example, a pitch of 440 Hz corresponds to the note A4.
 Pitch tracking is useful for identifying the notes played in the audio and understanding the melody and harmonies.
 Melody is the sequence of notes played in a song, while harmony is the combination of multiple notes played simultaneously.
 This information helps you make informed decisions when creating new layers of sound.